 The school office sends out regular email and telephone announcements to parents.
 To check whether or not you are receiving these, input your email address and/or home phone here — the system will show all announcements that have gone to that phone or email recently.
-If you feel you may not be receiving all announcements, send an email confirming your correct contact information to Mrs. Carrington at email@example.com.
+If you feel you may not be receiving all announcements, send an email confirming your correct contact information to Ms. Sylvia Headd at firstname.lastname@example.org.

 Protect the Learning Environment!